Betty Maxwell (singer): Miss America 2016

 Cantrell was Georgia's representative at the Miss America 2016 competition held in Atlantic City, New Jersey, in September 2015.
 Her platform was "Healthy Children, Strong America," a reflection of growing up on a farm in Georgia, and of her parents who are physical therapists.

 Cantrell won the talent portion and a $2,000 scholarship during Thursday night's preliminary competition for again singing the aria "Tu? tu?
 Piccolo iddio!" from Puccini's Madama Butterfly.
 In the final round of the competition, Cantrell was asked a question by judge Brett Eldredge: "New England quarterback Tom Brady was suspended for his part in the so-called 'Deflategate' scandal.
 Legalities aside, did Tom Brady cheat?"
 Cantrell, who was given 20 seconds to answer, said: "Did he cheat?
 That's a really good question.
 I'm not sure.
 I think I'd have to be there and see the ball and feel it and make sure it was deflated or not deflated.
 If there was a question there, then yes, I think he cheated."
 Asked later by a reporter about her response, Cantrell said "It was kind of a funky question...I'm not a football player, and I really wasn't there to feel that ball."

 She beat out first runner-up Miss Mississippi 2015, Hannah Roberts, for the 2016 title and was crowned by Miss America 2015, Kira Kazantsev of New York, on September 13, 2015.
 Along with the title of Miss America, Cantrell also won a $50,000 scholarship.
 Cantrell is only the second Miss Georgia to win the Miss America title.

+Carolina Panthers cornerback Charles "Peanut" Tillman and Betty Cantrell standing on stage during a USO show at Joint Base Elmendorf-Richardson, Alaska, March 12, 2016.